ByteWelder/ByteWelder.com/_posts/2023-05-20-building-a-handheld-pc.md

 ![decktility finished]({{ site.url }}/assets/images/posts/decktility/building-finished.jpg){: .center }

-At this point, a custom I2C device implementation was enable the Pi and the Arduino to talk to eachother.
+At this point, a custom I2C device implementation was enabling the Pi and the Arduino to talk to eachother.
 The Pi could ask the Arduino about the charging status or the battery voltage, and the Arduino would report it back.
 I started investigating how to integrate it into a Linux desktop, so I read about dbus and upower.
 At first, the intention was to write a custom kernel driver, but then it hit me: